mvelosop/blog/content/posts/building-elegant-applications-aspnet-core-mvc-2.1-coreui-2-bootstrap-4.md

 > {{< IMPORTANT "Client-side package managers" >}}.

-> - At some point you might want to use some specialized client-side package manager, like WebPack, but we won't get cover that in this post.
+> - At some point you might want to use some specialized client-side package manager, like WebPack, but we won't cover that in this post.

 #### 2.5 - Copy the distribution folder into the solution